If you're going to be targeting a new demographic, or researching your business for launch you need to know who your customers are. Obvious right?

 Write it all the answers down and stick it up to remind you and anyone else working in your business who your customers are.

 This helps to structure your advertising, alters your content and helps to know what you should include, exclude, emphasise and ignore when it comes to creating marketing which truly resonates with your audience.
+Whether it's for social media posts, or full on content marketing strategies it can all help.

 Any Other Ideas?